-The Ouachita thornless blackberry vine features an upright habitat with double blossoms and semi erect canes that bears fruit of medium size.
-Fruit are firm and sweet.
+The Ouachita thornless blackberry vine features an upright habitat with double blossoms and semi erect canes that bears the fruit of medium size.
+Fruit is firm and sweet.
 The full crop fruiting season will begin to ripen in June and the berries appear in early spring.
-This blackberry cultivar is disease resistant and heat tolerant making an ideal choice for warmer climates in the south.
+This blackberry cultivar is disease resistant and heat tolerant making it an ideal choice for warmer climates in the south.

 The fruit storage and handling potential make this berry plant a great choice for home gardeners.
 Bred by the University of Arkansas, this blackberry variety is one of our favorites for the excellent flavor and handling potential of the Ouachita.

 The Ouachita Blackberry vine is self-pollinating and prefers full sun and loamy, well-drained soil.
 Its fruit is deliciously large, sweet berries with black skin, and a firm texture.
 It requires around 400 chill hours.

 Harvest these berries in mid-June – this summer fruit producer can keep producing for 5 weeks after that.
 The fruiting extends through the late summer growing season.
 Giving you more time to enjoy this delicious fruit!

 Plant blackberries across the United States in USDA hardiness zones 6-9.
 This summer bearing blackberry plants loves the heat!
 Can also be grown in a raised bed if there is enough room for roots to grow or even patio grown in a container.